oracle/truffleruby/doc/contributor/using-intellij.md

 3. Select "Checkstyle-IDEA", then "Install".

 ### Configuration
-1. Select "IntelliJ" -> "Preferences", then "Checkstyle".
+1. Select "IntelliJ" -> "Preferences", "Other Settings", then "Checkstyle".
 2. Select "+" to add a local Checkstyle Configuration.
 3. Enter a description, e.g. `TruffleRuby Checkstyle`
 4. Enter the location of the configuration file, e.g. `/Users/myuser/Documents/truffleruby/src/main/.checkstyle_checks.xml`